Flexible cable: Stranding in layers

-Stranding in layers is easier to produce, and therefore usually less expensive.
-The cable cores are stranded firmly and left relatively long in several layers around the center and are then enclosed in an extruded tube shaped jacket.
-In the case of shielded cables, the cores are wrapped up with fleece or foils.
+Stranding in layers is easier to produce, and therefore usually less expensive, than a braided construction.
+The cable cores are stranded firmly and left relatively long in several layers around the center and are then enclosed in an extruded jacket.
+In the case of shielded cables, the cores are wrapped with braid or foils.

-However, this type of construction means that, during the bending process, the inner radius compresses and the outer radius stretches as the cable core moves.
+With this type of construction, when the cable is bending, the inner radius compresses and the outer radius stretches as the cable core moves.
 Initially, this works quite well, because the elasticity of the material is still sufficient, but material fatigue can set in and cause permanent deformations.
 The cores move and begin to make their own compressing and stretching zones, which can lead to a “corkscrew” shape, and ultimately, core rupture.

 Stranding in bundles

-The unique cable construction technique of braiding conductors around a tension-proof centre instead of layering them is the second type of construction.

-Eliminating multi-layers guarantees a uniform bend radius across each conductor.
-At any point where the cable flexes, the path of any core moves quickly from the inside to the outside of the cable.
+Another cable construction technique is the braiding of conductors around a centre tension-resisting core.
+Eliminating multiple layers makes the bend radius of all conductors similar.
+Where the cable flexes, the path of any core moves quickly from the inside to the outside of the cable.
 The result is that no single core compresses near the inside of the bend or stretches near the outside of the bend—which reduces overall stresses.
 An outer jacket is still required to prevent the cores untwisting.
 A pressure filled jacket, rather than a simple extruded jacket, is preferable here.
 This fills all the gussets around the cores and ensures that the cores cannot untwist.
 The resulting dynamic cable is often stiffer than a standard cable, but lasts longer in applications where it must constantly flex.

-Use within cable carriers/drag chains

-With a number of different applications, flexible cables are a versatile material to work with.
-When used within construction flexible cables often need to be protected using cable carriers/drag chains.
-This is no only for the health and safety of workers but also the protection of the cable itself.
-If a cable were to get damaged, it is likely that the damage will be costly to repair.
-Similarly, if cables are left to hang mid-air or run along the floor there is a heightened risk of injury.